primitiveshaun wrote this!

 If you remember further back then you are probably just miffed that 2015 has been, and gone, yet you still don’t own a hoverboared!

 I too found my myself squinting back through time to where all this Primitive stuff began.

 Early Web Development

 The Internet, or specifically the World Wide Web, was born deep in the belly of CERN.
-Between 1989 and 1991Sir Tim Berners-Lee, a renowned Colonel of the Geeksphere, took some advanced technologies, created some new stuff (HTML), put it together, and birthed the monster know as The Web.
+Between 1989 and 1991Sir Tim Berners-Lee, a renowned Colonel of the Geeksphere, took some advanced technologies, created some new stuff (HTML), put it all together, and birthed the monster we now know as The Web.

 This was all to satisfy the information sharing desires of researchers, or put simply, to appease the whims of Scientists.